New brane-like solutions in modified four-dimensional Einstein-Gauss-Bonnet gravity: Results

 \subsection{The bulk vacuum solution}

 We now consider the absence of source fields.
-Different from Einstein's theory, $4D$ $EGB$ gravity supports a non-trivial solution in the presence of a Randall-Sundrum-like thin brane in $(3+1)$-dimensional bulk \cite{Randall1, Maartens}.
-In this scenario, $T^{3}_{3}=0$ and $T^{a}_{b}= \delta(w)\delta^{a}_{b}$, where the brane is placed at $w=0$ (we have taken the brane tension to be equal to one).
+Different from Einstein's theory without cosmological constant, $4D$ $EGB$ gravity supports a non-trivial solution in the presence of a Randall-Sundrum-like thin brane in $(3+1)$-dimensional bulk \cite{Randall1, Maartens} with no need for a non-trivial cosmological constant.
+In our case, the solution describes two copies of $AdS_4$ glued together by a boundary, which one calls 2-brane.
+In this scenario, we follow the standard Israel junction conditions \cite{Israel:1966rt} to proceed with the gluing process, which is reflected by a $\delta$-function source in the stress-energy tensor, i.e, $T^{a}_{b}= \delta(w)\delta^{a}_{b}$, where the brane is placed at $w=0$ (of course, $T^{3}_{3}=0$, and we are taking the brane tension to be equal to one).
 In this way, by solving the field equations (\ref{kj}), one obtains the following solution

 which leads to the bulk metric